 Tell me more about Rosella Cottage

 Rosella Cottage is a charming one-bedroom holiday cottage which is perfect for active couples looking for a romantic and luxurious retreat.
-But it can also sleep youngsters on a family-holiday on the comfortable sofa-bed in the Lounge.
-Graham Emma designed Rosella Cottage for their own annual holiday with our young daughters and it works really well for them as a family.
+But it can also sleep youngsters on a family holiday on the comfortable sofa bed in the lounge.
+Graham and Emma designed Rosella Cottage for their own annual holiday with their young daughters and it works really well for them as a family.

 So why is Rosedale a good holiday venue?
-Rosella Cottage is located in the centre of the small village of Rosedale Abbey; which itself is situated in the geographical centre of the North York Moors National Park.
-The village is an ideal base for exploring all that the Moors have to offer.
-Guests can stroll to three historic village Inns, two cafes, the village shop, Church, village green, and the renowned Gilles-Jones Glassworks Studio and Gallery.
+Rosella Cottage is located in the centre of the small village of Rosedale Abbey which itself is situated in the geographical centre of the North York Moors National Park.
+The village is an ideal base for exploring all that the moors have to offer.
+Guests can stroll to three historic village inns, two cafes, the village shop, church, village green, and the renowned Gillies-Jones glassworks studio and gallery.